Jorge-Mario-18/soccer_inc/README.md

 I feel like some process could have been shorten or done with a loop, especially the data processing.
 Let me know what you think!

-Soccer_inc_data folders contains all the csv files to run the analysis.
+Soccer_inc_storage folders contains all the csv files to run the analysis.

 Report.docx is my complete analysis and insight on the data